Edit page

 Multiple interfaces connected to a single TrueNAS system cannot be members of the same subnet.

-You can combine multiple interfaces with link aggregation (LAGG) or a network bridge.
+You can combine multiple interfaces with Link Aggregation (LAGG) or a Network Bridge.
 Alternatively, you can assign multiple static IP addresses to a single interface by configuring aliases.

 While LACP is beneficial for larger deployments with many active clients, it might not be practical for smaller setups.
 It provides additional bandwidth or redundancy for critical networking situations.
 However LACP has limitations as it does not load balance packets.